Winston-Lin/dziganto.github.io/_posts/2018-1-10-Introduction-to-Hashing.md

 **Hash Function:** the process of converting a key to a hash key (used whenever access to an array, table, or database is needed).

-> Note: collision, linear probing, and chaining will be covered later.
+> Note: collision, linear probing, and chaining will be discussed later.

 ## Disclaimer
 This is only an introduction to hashing.
 It's a jumping off point really.
 There are so many cool things you can do with it but for now just get the general idea.